Ferdynand Radziwiłł

 Prince Ferdynand Fryderyk Radziwiłł (1834 in Berlin – 1926 in Rome) was a Polish nobleman and Polish-German politician.

+Early life

-He was the son of Bogusław Fryderyk Radziwiłł and Countess Leontyna von Clary und Aldringen.
+He was the son of Bogusław Fryderyk Radziwiłł and Leontyna von Clary und Aldringen.
 Through his paternal grandmother, Princess Louise of Prussia, he was a cousin of the German Emperors.

+He was educated in Berlin and received a law degree.

+Career

+During the Franco-Prussian War, he served as a soldier in the German army for one year.

-At the time Poland was partitioned, he lived in the German Empire, where he was a member of the German parliament (Reichstag) from 1874 to 1919.
+For much of his life he lived in the German Empire, where he was a member of the German parliament (Reichstag) from 1874 to 1918.
 He was known as an important leader of the Polish minority and opponent of the Germanization and Kulturkampf policies.
-After Poland regained independence in 1918, he became a Polish citizen and a member of the Polish parliament (Sejm).